EuroLeague: ULEB era (2001–2009)

-2009: Euroleague Basketball
+Euroleague Basketball (2009)

 In 2009, Euroleague Properties S.A.
 (EP) was created and the competition's company Euroleague Basketball under Jordi Bertomeu took full control, limiting ULEB's role.
 During all this period many top European clubs had permanent presence in the competition via licences and regardless of their domestic performances.

 In October 2015, FIBA tried to take control back, tempting 8 top European clubs (Panathinaikos, Olympiakos, Real Madrid, Barcelona, Maccabi Tel Aviv, CSKA Moscow, Fenerbahce and Efes Pilsen) to sign long-term licenses with the Federation in a 16-team brand new European league called the FIBA Basketball Champions League in a round-robin format (the other 8 spots would be decided on domestic performances).
 The clubs rejected the proposal, but they came up with an almost identical plan a few weeks later.

-League era: 2016- present
+League era (2016–present)

 In November 2015, Euroleague Basketball and IMG agreed on a 10-year joint venture.
 Both Euroleague Basketball and IMG will manage the commercial operation, and the management of all global rights covering both media and marketing.
 The deal was worth €630 million guaranteed over 10 years, with projected revenues reaching €900 million.
 Along with the deal the league changed into a true league format, with 16 teams playing each other team in the regular season followed by the playoffs.
 The A-licensed clubs were assured of participation for the following ten years in the new format.

 After the new format of the EuroLeague and FIBA implementing national team windows, a conflict between the two organizations emerged.
 EuroLeague has been criticised by FIBA as well as several national federations for creating a 'closed league' and ignoring the principle of meritocracy.
 In July 2019, EuroLeague announced that from the 2019–20 season there will be no direct access to the league through domestic leagues anymore, effectively making it a closed league.

 The EuroLeague saw increasing influence from the Middle East during the 2020s.
 The league had another milestone event in 2025, when it hosted the Final Four in Abu Dhabi, as the first final tournament to be held outside of Europe.
 The league further expanded to 20 teams in the 2025–26 season.
 As part of the expansion, Dubai Basketball was given a 5-year license, thus becoming the first team from outside of Europe (excluding Israeli teams) to play in the competition.